Dad holding daughter while a Canon camera photographs them | Best cameras for family photographers

 The file sizes with this camera are huge, so it takes up a ton of storage on your computer, which is a bit of a disadvantage and the reason I held out for so long.
 But the cool thing about that is if you do need to crop your photo, it’s not really a big deal.
 The photo will still be plenty large enough to print.

-This camera has dual card slots, so if you plan to photograph weddings or events, you will be covered if one of your cards gets corrupted.
+This camera has dual card slots, so you’re covered if one of your cards gets corrupted.
 There are two different card slots on this camera, one is a standard SD card slot, and the other is CF Express (type B).
 CF Express cards are much more expensive than SD cards, but you can get away with just owning one (or maybe two) and formatting often (This is what I do, write to both cards and save all the photos on the SD cards until I deliver them to the client).

 Canon EOS R6 Mirrorless Camera – Good Overall Camera For Family Photography